zoph-io/serverless-aws-https-webredirect/README.md

-# Serverless AWS WebRedirect
+# 🔀 Serverless AWS WebRedirect

 ## 📣 Intro

-Previously, this blueprint used Route53 record associated with a static web hosting enabled S3 bucket.
+Previously, this blueprint used Route53 records associated with a static web hosting-enabled S3 bucket.
 The trade-off of this pattern was it only supports `HTTP` protocol.
 Red flag 🚩

-Nowadays, there is are much better options using Amazon CloudFront and CloudFront function.
+Nowadays, there are much better options using Amazon CloudFront and CloudFront function.
 It's still serverless and supports `HTTPS` natively.
 It also enables new capabilities thanks to the newly released [KeyValue Store](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/kvs-with-functions.html) feature in CloudFront.

-This revised version will let you redirect subdomains to any other APEX domain, subdomains or URL.
+This revised version will let you redirect subdomains to any other top-level domain, subdomains or URL.

 ### Features